My 50 State Road Trip Challenge

 ‘Christmas by the Book’ by Anne Marie Ryan: A Favorite Christmas Read

-Reading only Christmas stories is a recent activity I had added to my Christmas traditions.
-Yes, I had read A Christmas Carol by Charles Dickens, How The Grinch Stole Christmas by Dr. Seuss, the story of the Nativity in the Bible, and other stories.
-However, I had never made it a point to keep my reading specific to the season until a couple of years ago.
+I started a new Christmas tradition for myself a few years ago, reading only Christmas stories between Thanksgiving and Christmas holidays.
+Yes, I have read A Christmas Carol by Charles Dickens, How The Grinch Stole Christmas by Dr. Seuss, the story of the Nativity in the Bible, and other stories.
+However, I had never made it a point to keep my reading specific to the season until a few years ago.

 I discovered a few favorites once I began to actively look for such stories.
 ‘Christmas by the Book‘ by Anne Marie Ryan is in my top five favorites.
 Is it a holiday rom-com full of spicy sex scenes?
 Absolutely not!
 Is it a holiday comedy?
 Nope!
 Is it a holiday mystery?
 Not even remotely.
 What it is is a story of hope, charity, and courage.